nycmeshnet/nycmesh.net/content/faq/index.md

 ### <a name="how"></a>How does it work?

-Most NYC Mesh members (“nodes”) use wireless routers mounted on a rooftop or balcony to connect to other nodes, forming a network.
+Most NYC Mesh community members (“nodes”) have wireless routers mounted on a rooftop or balcony to connect to other nodes, forming a network.
 Our network in turn peers (connects) with many other networks at an [Internet exchange point (IXP)](https://en.wikipedia.org/wiki/Internet_exchange_point), providing direct access to the Internet without the intermediary of a commercial Internet Service Provider.
 NYC Mesh maintains a number of primary Internet exchange points that we call “Supernodes.”

 <font size="3"> <a href="#top">&#8598; Back to top</a> </font>

-### <a name="replace"></a>Is this a replacement for my current Internet connection?
+### <a name="replace"></a>Can I use my NYC Mesh connection to get online?

-NYC Mesh provides an independent, fast, and reliable connection to the Internet.
-Many of our members have ended their contracts with commercial Internet Service Providers (ISPs) and now exclusively rely on their NYC Mesh connection.
+NYC Mesh provides an independent, fast, and reliable connection to the Internet that is accessible to all New Yorkers.

-Service disruptions are possible for both commercial ISPs and NYC Mesh.
+Service disruptions are possible.
 Extreme weather such as heavy rain, blizzards and hail, for example, can decrease connection speeds as they affect the router’s wireless signal.
-Our community actively monitors the health of the network, and, unlike commercial ISPs, responds quickly to service requests.
+Our community actively monitors the health of the network, and responds quickly to service requests.

 <font size="3"> <a href="#top">&#8598; Back to top</a> </font>

-### <a name="security"></a>Is the mesh secure?
+### <a name="security"></a>Is the Mesh secure?

 By default, our mesh router is firewalled from your local network.
 It is not possible to reach beyond the mesh router to your local access network (LAN).